 1. Firstly, they offered profound relief.

-The thought that "I am willing to change" helped me realise that there was a part of me that was not as bad as I thought.
+The thought that "I am willing to change" helped me realize that there was a part of me that was not as bad as I thought.

 It also allowed me to daydream, to remember who I was before I became so miserable and unforgiving of myself and imagine even further into who I could be if I chose to let go of all my anger, guilt and shame I was holding on to for dear life!

-2. I had to do it even when I didn't want to.
+2. I had to do change, even when I didn't want to

 Even when I was having a really bad day, and I had absolutely no interest in engaging with the idea that "I am willing to change", I would slowly introduce the idea back into my mind, the way a mother would persuade a baby rejecting his/her lunch... gently and with persistence.